Mingzhen-Yang/github-slideshow/_posts/0000-01-02-Mingzhen-Yang.md

 ---
 layout: slide
-title: "Welcome to our second slide!"
+title: "Welcome to mingzhen yang's slide!"
 ---
 Best message for slide 2:)
 Use the left arrow to go back!